MYENERGI ZAPPI 2 REVIEW SUMMARY

 - Charging status light shaped like a thunderbolt- When the unit is using 100% solar or wind it turns green 💚.
 It turns pink when it connected, white when charging from the grid only, yellow when charging from the grid and solar or wind and blue charge completed.
 (There’s a red option but we don’t want to see that as there’s an error 🤷♀️)

 - Can view lots of data on the app. (looks similar to the Tesla app) Monitoring the flow of the energy from solar to your home, the charger, to the grid, etc BUT this additional feature requires an extra CT clamp. (£15 per additional CT clamp)

 - Smart charging.
-Can link to time of use tariffs such as Octopus Energy Agile tariff as well scheduled charging. ⭐️
+It can link to time of use tariffs such as Octopus Energy Agile tariff and scheduled charging. ⭐️

 - Pin lock on the charger to prevent unauthorised use.